-As a tertiary referral hospital, medical imaging at The Townsville Hospital is a vital clinical service.
+As a tertiary referral hospital, medical imaging at the Townsville University Hospital is a vital clinical service.
 The professional, patient-focussed team in medical imaging provide an efficient, high-quality diagnostic imaging service to the North Queensland community.
 Our team is committed to continual improvement through education, research and systematic enhancements.

 MID is organised into six clinical modalities/teams: